UofS-Pulse-Binfo/scripts/README.md

 ```
 :set fileformat=unix/dos/mac then :w
 ```
 An easy way to convert file formats by Vim.
-Make sure write permission is obtained before open a file with Vim.
+Make sure writing permission is obtained before open a file with Vim.

 ### SQL